The MAS 4% Stress Test: How It Affects Your Home Loan in Singapore (2026)

 Once the stress-tested repayment is calculated, the bank measures it against one or two ratio caps depending on the property type.

-Total Debt Servicing Ratio (TDSR) — All Property Types
+Total Debt Servicing Ratio (TDSR), All Property Types

-Mortgage Servicing Ratio (MSR) — HDB and EC Only
+Mortgage Servicing Ratio (MSR), HDB and EC Only

 Worked Example: S$8,000 Monthly Income

-If they buy a private condo (TDSR only): 55% of S$8,000 is S$4,400 in allowable monthly debt.
+Buy a private condo and only TDSR applies.
+55% of S$8,000 is S$4,400 in allowable monthly debt.
 At the 4% stress rate over 30 years, S$4,400 supports a maximum loan of roughly S$921,000.
-Add a 25% down payment (LTV cap is 75% on the first property) and the buyer can target a purchase price near S$1.23 million.
+Add a 25% down payment (the LTV cap is 75% on a first property) and the buyer can aim for a purchase price near S$1.23 million.

-If they buy an HDB flat or EC (MSR binds): 30% of S$8,000 is S$2,400.
+Buy an HDB flat or EC and MSR binds instead.
+30% of S$8,000 is S$2,400.
 At 4% over 30 years, S$2,400 a month supports about S$502,000.
-The TDSR headroom of S$4,400 is irrelevant because MSR caps mortgage servicing first.
+The S$4,400 of TDSR headroom is irrelevant, because MSR caps the mortgage servicing first.

 Joint Borrowers and the IWAA Tenure Cap